Computer Science Department

 CS231fs Data Structures and Algorithms Focuses on the common structures used to store data and the standard algorithms for manipulating them.
 Standard data structures include lists, stacks, queues, trees, heaps, hash tables, and graphs.
 Standard algorithms include searching, sorting, and traversals.
 Along with implementation details, students will learn to analyze the time and space efficiency of algorithms and how to select appropriate data structures and algorithms for a specific application.
 In homework, labs, and programming projects, students will implement their own data structures and make use of existing libraries to solve a variety of computational problems.
-Prerequisite: A grade of C- or higher in Computer Science 151 or 152.
+Prerequisite: A grade of C- or higher in Computer Science 151, 152 or 153.
 Four credit hours.
-Q. Codabux, Layton, Taylor
+Q. Al Madi, Harper, Wolfe

-[CS269] Computer Game Design Focuses on the process of taking stories, situations, puzzles, or challenges and defining them so a computer can execute the construct within which the game resides.
+CS269j Computer Game Design Focuses on the process of taking stories, situations, puzzles, or challenges and defining them so a computer can execute the construct within which the game resides.
 Students will design a 2-D computer game using a standard game engine.
 Topics include game design, artistic concepts, image manipulation, game scripting, and artificial intelligence.
 Students will work in groups to design and develop a 2-D game to be distributed at the end of the term.
 Each group will make weekly presentations to the class, demonstrating their progress in game design.
-Prerequisite: Computer Science 151 or 152.
+Prerequisite: Computer Science 151, 152, 153, or 231.
 Three credit hours.
+Maxwell

 [CS331] Computer Networks An introduction to fundamental concepts of computer networks and widely used networking technologies.
-Topics include application protocol design; principles of congestion and error control protocols; network routing; local, wireless, and access networks; and network programming.
+Topics include application protocol design; principles of congestion and error control protocols; network routing; local, wireless, and access networks; network security; and networking programming.
 The Internet suite of protocols will be discussed in depth.
-Students will engage the material through programming projects and written assignments.
+Students will learn about conventional and state-of-the-art computer networks through problem sets and programming projects.
 Prerequisite: Computer Science 231 and 232.
 Four credit hours.

 [CS351] Computer Graphics An introduction to computer graphics covering 2-D graphic primitives, clipping graphic objects to boundaries, linear transformations, creating and representing 3-D objects, converting 3-D models into 2-D images, and rendering complex 3-D scenes made of thousands of polygons.
 Students will build a comprehensive 3-D rendering engine in sequential weekly projects for which they generate images and develop portfolios of their own work.
 Prerequisite: Computer Science 251.
 Four credit hours.

-CS365s Computer Vision Investigates designing computer programs that extract information from digital images.
+[CS365] Computer Vision Investigates designing computer programs that extract information from digital images.
 Major topics include image formation and acquisition, gray-scale and color image processing, image filters, feature detection, texture, object segmentation, classification, recognition, and motion estimation.
 Students are introduced to classic and contemporary vision techniques with examples for homework and programming assignments drawn from biological and medical imaging, robotics, augmented reality, and digital photography.
 They will develop a medium-scale vision system using data from active research projects at Colby.
-Prerequisite: Computer Science 231 and 251.
+Prerequisite: Computer Science 231 and 251 (may be taken concurrently).
 Four credit hours.
-Maxwell

 [CS378] Introduction to the Theory of Computation Focuses on formal languages, automata, computability, complexity classes, and undecidability.
 Languages discussed include regular languages, context-free languages, and recursively enumerable languages.
 Both deterministic and non-deterministic forms of the corresponding machines (finite automata, push-down automata, and Turing machines) are also discussed.
 Unsolvable and intractable problems are addressed, as is the role of NP-completeness.
-Students will learn through problem sets and short programming projects.
+Students will learn through problem sets, possibly augmented by short programming projects.
 Prerequisite: Computer Science 231 and either Mathematics 274 or 275.
 Four credit hours.

 [CS441] Systems Biology II The application of principles learned in Systems Biology I to a particular biological system.
 Students will work in interdisciplinary teams to complete a project focusing on one biological system and one or more mathematical models of this system.
 Involves reading journal articles, designing and running numerical experiments, analyzing results, and presenting challenges and results.
 Culminates in both a poster presentation and a comprehensive journal article-styled report and oral presentation.
 Prerequisite: Computer Science 341.
 Four credit hours.
 N.